boisgera/python-concurrency/README.md

 example of long-running task + user inputs.
 Multi-tasking can dramatically reduce the latency and only hurt throughput a little.

+**TODO.** example with button widget in jupyter notebook.

 Nota: multi-tasking = running tasks (~= functions but not quite!) concurrently

 Sometimes multi-tasking can even improve the troughput, with a better usage of computer ressources.
 Example: periodic task + sleep, or web request.
 (TODO: analyze the ressources).

+TODO: aiohttp requests examples with pokemons.

 ## Problem exposition II